smlsvnssn/ouml/README.md

 <a href=https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl target=_blank>Oklch</a> lets you use colour in an understandable way. `oklch` is great!
 Use `oklch`!

-Hsla used to be great, but ever since <a href=https://developer.mozilla.org/en-US/blog/css-color-module-level-4/ target=_blank>Css colour level 4</a> became the norm, there have been much better options for working with colour, so `hsla` and `toHsla` have been removed as of version 0.3.0.
+Hsla used to be great, but ever since <a href=https://developer.mozilla.org/en-US/blog/css-color-module-level-4/ target=_blank>Css colour level 4</a> became the norm, there have been much better options for working with colour, so `ö.hsla` and `ö.toHsla` have been removed as of version 0.3.0.

 And since oklch and its sibling oklab are great, there's really no need to support any other colour space for day-to-day use.